smallcloudai/refact-vscode/README.md

 - Open source plugin.
 - State of the art code generation models (see website for details).
 - 20+ programming languages.
-- Cloud subscription and a free self-hosted version.
+- Cloud subscription and an open source self-hosted version.
 - Experimental features: select & refactor, highlight & fix.

 ## Getting started
-You can see the “codify” status on the right bottom corner of the screen.
-The status will be updated when codify is communicating with the server.
 The sidebar on the left lets you explore new features.
+There is also a status icon on at the bottom of the screen, it will reflect communication with the server.

 ## Open Source
 The plugin is open source: you can verify for yourself it cares about your data as advertised.